-Prerequisite: Completion of the following courses with a "C" or better: Principles of Health Sciences, Medical Terminology, and Emergency Procedures; may require an application
+Prerequisite: Completion of the following courses with a "C" or better: Principles of Health Sciences, Medical Terminology, and Emergency Procedures;

 An instructional program that prepares individuals to perform routine nursing-related services to patients in hospitals or long-term care facilities, under the training and supervision of an approved registered nurse or licensed practical nurse.
 State Registry is available upon successful completion of state written and performance examination.
 Prior to offering this course, the instructor and health science program must be approved for meeting state requirements set by the Cabinet for Health and Family Services.
-There is a \$85 lab fee associated with this course.
+Beginning in the 2024 school year, students must take this course through Gateway Community and Technical College.
+In order to take this course, the student must have a 3.0 GPA and complete the dual credit application process with Mrs. Jackson.
+You must provide your own transportation to and from.